OSSI and the Four Seed Freedoms

 - Licenses that allow us to produce proprietary seed in exchange for royalties, but forbid using it for selection and breeding purposes, restricting the fourth freedom.
-Fedco currently offers two such varieties, under license from Cornell.
-These are 1318 Silver Slicer cucumber and 3704 Peacework pepper.
+Fedco currently offers one such variety, 1318 Silver Slicer cucumber, under license from Cornell.

 - The Plant Variety Protection Act (PVP), a form of limited patent protection that restricts the freedom to sell or share with others, but allows seed saving for own use or breeding purposes.
 We label all the PVPs in their descriptions.